 Can I complete my course early?

 Unfortunately you cannot.
 All courses have a start and end date and you cannot start late or finish early.
 However, we offer a variety of courses with late start dates and/or in an accelerated format.
-Check the course listings for details.
+Check the course search for details.

 Can I audit a course?

-I'm a Senior Citizen.
+I am a Senior Citizen.
 Is there a discount available?

 How does Online Learning work?
-Can I do courses at my "own pace"?
+Can I do courses at my own pace?

 What is the meaning of the number of hours given for online courses?

 The number of hours shown are "equivalent classroom hours".
 Thus, the workload for a 42-hour online course would be about the same as if you took a course through the traditional classroom delivery.
-In general, the workload of an online course is equal to or greater than an in-class course.
+In general, the workload of an online course is equal to, or greater than, an in-class course.
 We estimate that the student workload for one course is approximately 5 - 10 hours per week.